frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/google_contacts.md

 3. Add `https://{yoursite}?cmd=frappe.integrations.doctype.google_contacts.google_contacts.google_callback` as an authorized redirect URI.
 <img class="screenshot" src="/docs/assets/img/erpnext_integrations/google_contacts_oauth.gif">
 4. Add your Client ID and Client Secret in the Google Settings in **Home > Integrations > Google Services > Google Settings**
-5. Create a new Google Contacts, enter the Google Account Email you want to sync and then save it.
+5. In the Google Contacts list, click on New.
+Enter the Google Account Email you want to sync and then save it.
 Now click on `Authorize Contacts Access` to authorize ERPNext to get Contacts data from Google.
 6. Once Authorized, you can manually sync Google Contacts or let ERPNext sync Google Contacts daily.
 <img class="screenshot" src="/docs/assets/img/erpnext_integrations/google_contacts_sync.gif">